raspberrypilearning/build-your-own-weather-station/en/step_10.md

 }
  ```

-## Test your weather_station_BYO.py.
+## Test your `weather_station_BYO.py` program

 You may see warning messages about truncated values, but these can be safely ignored.

-- Run the code for a while to allow it to record several values (you can always adjust the value of the variable `interval` to a smaller number if you're impatient and don't want to wait 5 minutes in between each iteration).
+- Run the code for a while to allow it to record several values (you can always adjust the value of the variable `interval` to a smaller number if you're impatient and don't want to wait five minutes in between each iteration).

-- Check that no errors are produced (except for the warnings about truncated values - you can ignore these).
+- Check that no errors are produced (except for the warnings about truncated values, which you can ignore).

-- Open a Terminal Window and connect the the MariaDB database:
+- Open a terminal window and connect the the MariaDB database:

 ```bash
 sudo mysql
 ```
-- Select the *weather* database:
+- Select the `weather` database:

 ```SQL
  use weather;
  ```

- - Then run this SQL query which will tell you how many rows are in the WEATHER_MEASUREMENT table:
+ - Then run this SQL query, which will tell you how many rows are in the `WEATHER_MEASUREMENT` table:

  ```SQL
  select count(*) from WEATHER_MEASUREMENT;
  ```

-This should display a number which matches the number of times your code has made a weather data measurement.
+This should display a number that matches the number of times your code has recorded a weather data measurement.

 ![](images/sql_count.png)